geographyclub/geographyclub/README.md

-## Geography Works

-I make maps with QGIS, PostGIS, R, Linux
+Docs and scripts for QGIS, PostGIS, R, Linux and web dev.

 emailstevekim@gmail.com